fgerick/fgerick.github.io/_pages/cv.md

 ## Scholarships

 #### Germany Scholarship (2016 - 2017)
-*Federal Ministry of Education and Research, Germany*
+*Federal Ministry of Education and Research of Germany*